nicfv/Me/www/posts/2026-08-10-orbit-idle.md

 I was in high school when I published these games.
 Back then, I didn't even know what proper version control (e.g. Git) was, so I literally have files like `Idle Wheel.zip` and `Idle Wheel 2.zip` and so on.
 (In development, the game was originally called "Idle Wheel.")
 I shudder to think of those days.
 But maybe in a way, it was freeing.
 I developed games so fast, but maybe that can be attributed to bad software engineering practices.

 Anyway, I had to decide on a technology stack for my new game.
-I am practically a purely TypeScript developer nowadays, so that was my obvious choice, with [Bun](./2026-01-28-bun.md) as my compiler/package manager.
+I am practically a purely TypeScript developer nowadays, so that was my obvious choice, using my [graphico](https://www.npmjs.com/package/graphico) engine and [Bun](./2026-01-28-bun.md) as my compiler/package manager.
 Of course, I now version control everything with Git/Github, with a monorepo structure for all my games.

 ## Development

+This was honestly the fun part.
+I love building with code.
+I am proud to say that I did not use any generative AI for writing code, which not a lot of developers can say nowadays.
+However, I do not think it's a bad thing to use AI, in fact I [promote it](./2026-07-12-vibecode.md), but the point here wasn't to produce a game as fast as possible.
+I genuinely love the development process (it's like a big puzzle for me) so I decided to slog through it.
+Of course, I came across plenty of roadblocks like any software developer, so I did chat with LLMs occasionally to bounce ideas off, but this was few and far between and ultimately all of the published code I wrote myself.

+I also tried to keep everything as organized as I could, by adding TsDoc comments to all classes and public members, and separating files by class.
+I also sorted files based on a metatype, for example `src/ui/**.ts` contains all of the purely UI components, like buttons and labels.
+It's been almost 10 years since publishing *Idle R3volutions*, and the software development practices between then and now could not be more vast.